pantrypoints/sp/content/en/research/countries/china/xi/chapter-15h.md

 a strong position to unite, inspire and lead people to struggle together.
 "Decorating this Guanshan is even better today."
 "Compared with the past, this is the best era for China and the best era for Chinese people.
-Shouldering the great trust of the people and the nation, the Communist Party of China, the world's largest party, will also build itself into "the most powerful political party in the world."
+Shouldering the great trust of the people and the nation, the CCP, the world's largest party, will also build itself into "the most powerful political party in the world."
 Under the strong leadership of the CPC Central Committee with Comrade Xi Jinping at the core, the CPC is adhering to its original mission and full of pride and confidence, and is striding forward on the road of rejuvenating the party and strengthening the party.